Whistleblowing in Aged Care: Protections Under the New Aged Care Act

 Legal safeguards and confidentiality

 Whistleblowers in aged care are provided with legal safeguards, including protection from civil or criminal liability, voided contractual obligations, and the assurance of confidentiality.
-Public companies or large proprietary companies must have a whistleblower policy in place by 1 January 2020.
+Public companies or large proprietary companies must have a whistleblower policy by 1 January 2020.
 This policy should meet the requirements set out in the Whistleblower Law and any related regulations.

 Adherence to these legal safeguards and preservation of confidentiality allows aged care providers to foster an environment where whistleblowers feel secure reporting witnessed misconduct, ensuring superior care quality for aged care residents.